Elite pact: Political Settlements Framework

+The dynamic dimension asks who enforces and how.
+Enforcement capacity is disaggregated into concrete organisations and factions inside ruling coalitions, party–state hierarchies, development agencies, business associations, financial allocators, and platform-type lead firms.
+Informal networks and even 'grand corruption' are treated analytically as part of how a settlement is reproduced, sometimes stabilising coalitions by redistributing rents, often undermining discipline when withdrawal and sanction are not credible.
+External anchors—export targets, buyer pressure, international audits, performance contracts—can harden incentives and provide low-cost monitoring.
+Settlements evolve with crises, leadership turnover, fiscal or regulatory reforms, and sectoral cycles; these moments open temporary windows in which new rules become enforceable or old ones can finally be withdrawn.
+The framework therefore resists static labelling.
+It studies the historically sedimented sources of authority and the shifting costs of conflict, explaining why similar policy texts yield divergent implementation trajectories across places and over time.

+In weak enforcement contexts, generic ‘good governance’ can be neither feasible nor binding for growth; targeted, monitorable support tied to export or productivity milestones often yields higher returns and can expand the future frontier of what is enforceable.

 More recently Christine Bell of the Political Settlements Research Programme has argued that political settlements analysis is centrally concerned with how to understand and support elite pacts while enabling transformation to other forms of broader inclusion.

 In political science the concept of `political settlements' is distinct from short-term processes aimed at elite agreements, such as a `peace process' or `peace agreement.'
 Peace negotiations and agreements may be part of the process of achieving a political settlement, but the settlement itself is the period of time for which an elite agreement holds, which could last for days or centuries.

 Controversially the political scientist Patrick Chabal has suggested that the concept of political settlements is often less useful than that of `political sedimentation,' the residue of elite accommodation that is left after a period of contestation or explicit conflict, (quoted from Whaites above) see also.

 The term political settlement is now use by key development agencies, despite confusion over what exactly the term means, and doubts over how the concept assists development actors intervene more effectively to support stable, open and inclusive political settlement.